Background pattern

 What is Givlaari

-Givlaari contains the active ingredient givosiran.
+Givlaari contains the active substance givosiran.

-What is Givlaari used for
+What Givlaari is used for

 What is acute hepatic porphyria